 Why do people fear bears?

-Blustery behavior is not a prelude to attack or a sign of aggressiveness.
-It simply means the bear is nervous and is demonstrating that he/she needs space.
+Blustery behaviour is not a prelude to an attack nor a sign of aggression.
+The bear is nervous and communicating that it needs space.

 Bears are intrinsically social, they need to be social, but our species has not let them do so because of our own profound fear.